 – Sarah Norsworthy, course participant and 4th Grade Teacher in Portland, Maine

 IDEA’s Spring 2022: Antiracism Course for White Educators – A 12-session discussion and action-based course for white educators.

 IDEA’s Fall 2021: Antiracism Course for White Educators – A 12-session discussion and action-based course for white educators.

 IDEA’s Spring 2021: Antiracism Course for White Educators (closed) – A 12-session discussion and action-based course for white educators.

 In 2020 IDEA held antiracism courses for white educators in the spring, summer, and fall.
 We are planning a similar roll out of course offerings in 2021, and hold space for any emergent opportunities to support learning in diverse and dynamic settings.

 If you are interested in learning more about or participating in any upcoming antiracism courses with IDEA, please contact us at email@example.com.

 Some Resources that Inform IDEA Antiracism Courses

-- IDEA’s antiracism coursework stands on the shoulders of many activists, thinkers, ancestors, and leaders who have been pushing for racial justice, equity, and sovereignty including Bettina Love, Resmaa Menakem, Roxanne Dunbar-Ortiz, adrienne marie brown, Ijeoma Oluo, James Baldwin, Tawana Petty, Sandy Grande, Ibram Kendi, Vincent Harding, Tema Okun, Kenneth Jones, Bob Moses, Norma Wong, and Justo Méndez Arámburu.
+IDEA’s antiracism coursework includes and stands on the shoulders of many activists, thinkers, ancestors, and leaders who have been pushing for racial justice, equity, and sovereignty including Bettina Love, Resmaa Menakem, Roxanne Dunbar-Ortiz, adrienne maree brown, Ijeoma Oluo, James Baldwin, Tawana Petty, Sandy Grande, Ibram Kendi, Vincent Harding, Tema Okun, Kenneth Jones, Bob Moses, Norma Wong, and Justo Méndez Arámburu.

 Partnership and Collaboration Across the Landscape